Promoting Ethical Corporate Managemen

 3. Access to Ethical Corporate Management Grievance System:

-• Complaints e-mailbox:yfy.integrity@yfy.com
+• Complaints e-mail:yfy.integrity@yfy.com

-• Complaints Line:+886-2-2396-8020 ext.1395
+• Complaints Phone:+886-2-2396-8020 ext.1395

 • Complaints Fax:+886-2-2322-7809

-• Complaints Letter : Please send it to Human Resources Dept., YFY Inc.
+• Complaints Letter: Please send it to Human Resources Dept., YFY Inc.

-4. Promote effectiveness
+4. Promote Effectiveness

 4.1.
-Regularly hold seminars related to ethical corporate management:
+Regularly hold seminars related to ethical corporate management

-The Legal Department and external lecturers jointly conduct seminars on topics such as "Prohibition of receiving improper benefits", "Recusal due to conflict of interest" and "Prohibition of insider trading" every year, which are mandatory for all employees.
-New employees are required to complete the digital course " Procedures for Ethical Management and Guidelines for Conduct " during the probationary assessment period.
-Through the seminars, we promote correct concepts, actively implement the value of honesty and integrity, strengthen corporate governance and risk control, and deeply plant the corporate culture of integrity in the hearts of our employees.
-In 2023, 329 people attended the seminars “Procedures for Ethical Management and Guidelines for Conduct” and ”2023 Ethical Management” related to the theme of “Prevention of Conveyance of Unjust Interests ” and “Prevention of Insider Trading”, of which a total of 293.5 hours of classes were held.
-No dishonest business practices occurred within the company in 2023.
+The Legal Department and external lecturers jointly conduct seminars on topics such as "Prohibition of Receiving Improper Benefits," "Recusal Due to Conflict of Interest," and "Prohibition of Insider Trading" every year, which are mandatory for all employees.
+New employees are required to complete the digital course "Procedures for Ethical Management and Guidelines for Conduct" during the probation period.
+Through these seminars, we promote proper concepts, actively implement the value of honesty and integrity, strengthen corporate governance and risk control, and deeply plant the corporate culture of integrity in the core of our organization.

 4.2.
 Formulation of "Procedures for Prevention of Insider Trading"